The Capital of Yucatan Region

 -Monumento a la Patria Built in 1956, located at the farthest end of the Avenue.

-Arriving from the airport you have two options.
+Arriving from Merida International Airport you have two options.
 The cheap one is the very infrequent ADO buses.
 You can check upon landing, maybe you are lucky and there is one bus in the next few minutes.
 Otherwise, option two are taxi-shuttles.
 Those are prepaid so you don’t need to be worried in getting ripped off.
 Just pay a the counter depending on distance and they will put you together with other people heading same direction.
-It’s 180Mex$ per person to the Zocalo and streets around.
+It’s 180Mex$ per person to the Zocalo and nearby streets around.

 Within the city there is no need for public transportation unless when you go to Paseo de Montejo for what the best is to take a taxi up to the Monumento a la Patria and then walk your way back along the avenue.
 You can catch any bus passing by back to the city centre, tickets cost 7.5Mex$.

 There is a good choice of hotels specially those modest more family run business which are everywhere in the city.
 Most of those are colonial houses.
 A good point to start your search is by checking some of our preferred affiliate hotel search engines such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo, LateRooms or Ebookers.

 From our experience we totally recommend the Hotel Dolores Alba, in Calle 63, 464, just 2 quadrants behind the Cathedral and Zocalo.
 A colonial building where hospitality of the owners, cleanliness, comfort and amenities for this 3 star hotel were all great.
 It also has a nice swimming pool, considering how hot can get here, it’s a great benefit; plus you can walk anywhere in the city centre as you are really newt door.